nih-cfde/training-and-engagement/docs/General-Tutorials/cfdebot_website_editing.md

 ### A) **To edit documents that are *in* the `published-documentation` repo**

 Follow the general steps above.
+Note that this repo currently labels branches as `master` instead of `stable`.
+This will be updated in the near future.

 ### B) **To edit documents that are in the sub-module `the-fair-cookbook` repo**

 The cfde-bot's process for checking changes to this repo is slightly different:

-- The `published-documentation` cfde-bot monitors the `the-fair-cookbook` repo `stable` branch every 6 hours.
+- The `published-documentation` cfde-bot monitors the `the-fair-cookbook` repo `master` branch every 6 hours.
 Note that `the-fair-cookbook` website is not one of the websites that the Brown lab maintains, though we may contribute material.
+Also, this repo currently labels branches as `master` instead of `stable`.

-- It pulls any changes into the `dev` branch of the `published-documentation` repo as a PR.
+- It pulls any changes into the `preview` branch of the `published-documentation` repo as a PR.

-- If the website build checks pass, the bot auto-merges changes into the `dev` branch and renders the preview website.
+- If the website build checks pass, the bot auto-merges changes into the `preview` branch and renders the preview website.

-- The cfde-bot simultaneously creates a PR of the changes to the `published-documentation` `stable` branch so you can request a reviewer to merge to the `stable` branch if you decide the preview looks good.
+- The cfde-bot simultaneously creates a PR of the changes to the `published-documentation` `master` branch so you can request a reviewer to merge to the `master` branch if you decide the preview looks good.

 #### Step 1: Go to `the-fair-cookbook` repo: https://github.com/nih-cfde/the-fair-cookbook

-#### Step 2: Make changes *directly* on the `stable` branch.
+#### Step 2: Make changes *directly* on the `master` branch.

 #### Step 3: Check progress from the cfde-bot.